Winter is a terrific time to travel in the United States, whether you’re seeking snow or sun.

 Glacier National Park

-Winter at Glacier National Park is breathtaking.
+Glacier National Park in the winter is breathtaking.
 There is snow pretty much every way you look and there are so many winter activities to take part in while visiting.

 While visiting you will want to snowshoe and cross country ski to get around the park.
 There are even ranger-led snowshoe walks that you can go on.
 The scenery is out of this world so you don’t want to forget your camera on your trip.